 - In a medium-sized microwave-safe bowl, melt milk chocolate and shortening on low, stirring every 45 seconds until smooth.

-- Using a fork, dip white chocolate eggs in milk chocolate, turning to evenly coat.
-Place on wax paper to cool.
+- Using a fork, dip the white chocolate eggs in milk chocolate, turning to evenly coat.
+Place them on 2 wax paper-lined baking sheets to cool.

-Note: Eggs can be decorated with sprinkles after dipping in milk chocolate.
+Note: The eggs can be decorated with sprinkles after dipping in the milk chocolate.

 Formatting for SK cookbooks